dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 available from your DE application menu.

 The \*.tar.gz file does **not** include a Java runtime environment.
-It is recommended to install OpenJDK 8 or OpenJDK 11 via your distributions package manager.
+It is recommended to install OpenJDK 11 via your distributions package manager.

 ### Eclipse IDE Plugin